 What I loved most about “Fences” was its heart.
 Behind every scene of elongated confabulation, there is heart and intention.
 There are a limited number of main characters, which is one of the greatest strengths of a film like this.
 “Fences” is not a film about baseball, and it’s not about racism or politics.
-Based within only walking distance of the film’s opening scene, “Fences” takes the heart farther than the eyes, capturing the spirit with the challenge of the family drama, focused on the message of the veracity of character and the loyalty of blood.
+Based within only walking distance of the film’s opening scene, “Fences” takes the heart farther than the eyes, capturing the spirit with the challenge of the family drama, focused on the message of the veracity of character, and the loyalty of blood.

 In past movies, Denzel has seemingly adhered to his pro bono work of a classically laid back fellow, sauntering without worries.
-In this film, although there is still a strong undertone of Washington’s past performances, Denzel provides a stark new facet of himself—the broken heart of a man who’s sacrificed his life for family, and is so doing, destroyed himself over the course of a family’s lifetime.
+In this film, although there is still a strong undertone of Washington’s past performances, Denzel provides a stark new facet of himself—the broken heart of a man who’s sacrificed his life for family, and in so doing, destroyed himself over the course of his family’s lifetime.
 There is an extremely sentimental backdrop of character-development that I deeply appreciate about this film, mostly in the respects of Denzel and Viola’s work as a married couple fully encompassed in the heart-wrenching pain of time and secrets.

 Viola Davis’s talents are golden and brilliant in her portrayal of Rose, whose heart is emboldened with loyalty, promise, and the subtlety of hope.
 Undoubtedly, her scenes with Denzel are worth the price admission by themselves, truly revealing the broad scope of her daring ability to be vulnerable and emotionally resilient, and held strong by a heart left to fend for itself by the convolutions of this world.

 The pertinent and extremely real theme of “father and son” is incarnated here, brought to the light with painful precision by Denzel and Jovan.
 Their scenes together are by far some of the most emotionally tense scenes between any father and son in any movie, with the battle of time, culture, and prejudice weighed against them both.
-Matched with the scenes of Troy and Rose, these scenes build up to create an array of poignant, tense, and yet satisfying scenes of emotional exhaustion; refined with the reality of familial atrophy, distance, and the weight of living under the roof of a God believed to be assigning turmoil with punitive judgment.
+Matched with the scenes of Troy and Rose, these scenes build up to create an array of poignant, satisfying scenes of emotional exhaustion; refined with the reality of familial atrophy, distance, and the weight of living under the roof of a God believed to be assigning turmoil with punitive judgment.

 I give Fences 4/5 stars.
-If you like what you’ve read here, and you would like to read more, please follow my blog and pass word along.
-You may also find me my Facebook page at Lance Price Blog 2017, Twitter at LPBlog2017, Instagram at LPBlog2017, Pinterest at Lance Price Blog 2017, or on Tumblr at lancepriceblog2017.
-I do hope this review aids you in your decision whether or not to view this movie.
-May God bless you!
+If you like what you’ve read here, would like to read more, please follow this blog, and please share this with anyone.
+You may also find me my Facebook page at Lance Price Blog, Twitter at LancePriceBlog, Instagram at lancepriceblog, Pinterest at LancePriceBlog, or on Tumblr at lancepriceblog.
+Feel free to leave any thoughts or feelings regarding this article in the comments below, or write me privately using my Contact page.
+May God bless you, readers!